Karen Taylor (EastEnders)

 This was the third role Stanley had portrayed on EastEnders, having played Mo Harris in the 2004 spin-off special EastEnders: Pat & Mo and pub landlady Thelma Bragg in 2016.
 Stanley's portrayal of Karen has received a positive response from audience and critics, with Stanley winning Best Newcomer at The British Soap Awards in 2018.
 In July 2023, it was announced that Stanley had been let go from the soap by executive producer Chris Clenshaw, with her departure being broadcast in episode 6816, which aired on 8 December 2023.
 Karen then made brief returns in the episodes broadcast on 25 December 2023, 5 and 8 February 2024, and on 13 and 17 June 2024.
+Karen returned via a telephone call on 22 June 2026.

 Development

 Introduction and characterisation

 Karen and the Taylors were created by writer Daran Little, and their arrival was announced in May 2017.
 They were introduced as a "noisy" family which would have "explosive" storylines that would make "quite an entrance".
 Executive producer Sean O'Connor was excited to introduce the family, describing them as "noisy, brash and not to be messed with".
 He described Karen in particular as a "twenty-a-day lioness, bringing up her kids with no support, no money and a very loud mouth", although noted that while she comes across as a "fierce woman who won't hear a bad word said about her family", those close to her learn that she can also be "kind-hearted and loyal".
 Stanley later went on to admit that the idea for their introduction was to make them seem like nightmarish neighbours, and for viewers to warm up to them later, commenting that "Karen would do anything for her family" and suggesting that she was the show's best mother.
 When talking about joining EastEnders, Stanley commented: "I'm chuffed to be cast in such an iconic show that I've grown up watching.
 Working with my new family is really quite special, and I'm proud to play their mum".

 "I think she's a friendly, loving person, but she's got a mouth on her and if people don't like her, then they don't like her.
 But she's a people person and she really tries to get to know her neighbours.
 She stands outside her door, having a fag and comments on what's going on.
 Introducing herself to all the people that pass by, so I think she's friendly and outgoing, but whether people like her or not is a different matter!"